Introduction to patents and licensing

 We believe in the importance of patents, and our numbers show it: around 15 percent of Ericsson’s annual global revenue is invested in research and development (R&D), totaling tens of billions of dollars over the past few years.
 This equates to thousands of years of engineering time each year, by some of the brightest engineers in the world.

-Our leading R&D efforts have created one of the largest portfolios in the industry, with over 49,000 granted patents.
+Our leading R&D efforts have created the world's leading patent portfolio, with more than 54,000 granted patents.
 This generates a return on our investment that enables us to continue our ongoing research in technology innovation.

 The patent and licensing process